Preventing Exposure to Harmful Substances

 We are committed to reducing occupational health risks and improving working conditions by, for example, utilizing the Occupational Safety and Health Management System (OHSAS 18001) scheme, the harmful chemical substance risk assessment (new risk assessment system) established in fiscal 2015, through onsite inspections conducted by industrial physicians and health supervisors as well as by means of internal audits.

-We also built and tested specific risk assessments for health problems newly caused by the absorption of chemical substances through the skin in fiscal 2018 in response to a rise in social concern about absorption of hazardous chemicals through the skin.
+We also built specific risk assessments for health problems newly caused by the absorption of chemical substances through the skin in fiscal 2018 in response to a rise in social concern about absorption of hazardous chemicals through the skin.
 Since fiscal 2019, we have been conducting risk assessments of chemical absorption through the skin and have completed the assessment of 3,352 cases out of 3,418 to date.
 We plan to complete this risk assessment in fiscal 2020, and at the same time we will install new facilities, revise working procedures, and select protectors with more appropriate shielding and durability to reduce risks.

 Working environment improvement example (1) – Sampling of specific chemical substances

 Sampling was carried out in a sampling box; however, there were exposure risks when opening the door of the box.

 The sampling box was completely sealed and all the handling can now be done without the need to open the box.
 Exposure risks have therefore been significantly reduced.

 Working environment improvement example (2) – Sampling of organic solvents

 In one workplace, a chemical sample is taking out directly into a jar using an outlet pipe from a tank.
 This posed a risk of exposure to chemicals through skin contact and inhalation.